quangnd/marktrapp.com/jekyll/blog/_posts/2014-03-15-history-science-cosmos.md

 #### Mercury

-Around the 6 minute mark, deGrasse Tyson begins to narrate our journey through the solar system.
+Around the 6 minute mark, Tyson begins to narrate our journey through the solar system.
 He has something to say about almost every planet, except Mercury.
 "The Sun holds all the worlds in our solar system in its gravitational embrace, starting with Mercury."
 And that's it.
 We don't even get a clear shot of the closest planet to the Sun.
 Why no love for Mercury?
 Someone on the *Cosmos* staff is *clearly* an Anti-Mercurite.

 #### Mars

-Continuing on to Mars, where deGrasse Tyson says that Mars has "as much land as Earth itself."
+Continuing on to Mars, where Tyson says that Mars has "as much land as Earth itself."
 This necessitates some clarification.
 Mars is not as large as Earth: in fact, it only has ~38% of the surface area of Earth.
 However, because the Earth is mostly covered in water, the land Mars does have is about as much as the *dry* land on Earth.

 #### Asteroid Belt